Mathews67/Learning-Management-Ssystem/README.md

-Here's a complete README for the Learning Management System (LMS) project:

----

 # Learning Management System (LMS)

 This Learning Management System (LMS) is a web-based application designed to help administrators and teachers manage students, teachers, and various academic data effectively.
-The application includes features for managing users, adding and viewing teachers, and tracking basic statistics through a user-friendly dashboard.
+The application includes features for managing users, adding and viewing teachers, tracking statistics, and enabling students to view their academic results through a user-friendly dashboard.

 ## Table of Contents
 - [Project Overview](#project-overview)